argonautproject/questionnaire/source/pages/index.md

 </div>

 ### Prior and Concurrent Work
-The [SDC (Structured Data Capture)] implementation quide based on [FHIR Version 4.0.0] provides a set of guidance around the use of Questionnaire and QuestionnaireResponse for more advanced implementation of Questionnaires including:
+The [SDC (Structured Data Capture)] implementation guide based on [FHIR Version 4.0.0] provides a set of guidance around the use of Questionnaire and QuestionnaireResponse for more advanced implementation of Questionnaires including:
  - Advanced Rendering
  - Advanced Form behavior
  - Importation of Data into Forms